karan-kapoor90/namswan/_posts/Non-Vegetarian Snacks/2020-02-11-steamed-momos.md

 4. Add in chopped green beans, carrots and sauté for another 2 minutes, until they turn soft.
 Add paneer cubes, vinegar, light soy sauce, black pepper, sugar and salt.
 5. Sauté well and keep aside to cool down.
 6. Once the dough has finished resting, lightly flour a work surface, and roll out the dough into medium size thin disk.
 Stuff the filling into it, give the desired shape to momo and keep aside.
-7. Fry momos on medium heat till golden brown.
+7. Steam the momos for 12-15 minutes in the steamer.
 8. Remove and serve immediately with momo chutney.